openshift/enhancements/enhancements/insights/pulling-sca-certs-from-ocm.md

 ### Use of the SCA certs

 - The SCA certificate can be mounted to a `Pod` as a CSI volume (where the volume attributes will reference the `Share` resource making the secret accessible)
 - The SCA certificate can be mounted to a `Build` strategy as a CSI volume.
-The CSI driver is described in the [Share Secrets And ConfigMaps Across Namespaces via a CSI Driver](/enhancements/cluster-scope-secret-volumes/csi-driver-host-injections.md) enhancement.
+The CSI driver is described in the [Share Secrets And ConfigMaps Across Namespaces via a CSI Driver](/enhancements/cluster-scope-secret-volumes/csi-driver-host-injections.md) enhancement and implemented in [https://github.com/openshift/csi-driver-shared-resource](https://github.com/openshift/csi-driver-shared-resource).

 ### Update period
 - Insights Operator query the OCM API every 8 hours and downloads the full data provided